Snafu7/nerd-cookbook/american/burger.md

 That being said, my preferred option is to hand-chop the meat.
 First off, it will lead to minimal amount of smearing, which is good.
 Second of all, the chunks won’t be uniform.
 This in turn makes for a more interesting texture.
 If you do it right, you get a meaty burger that dissolves in your mouth, but still retains a bite; with pockets of delicious juice enhancing the experience.
+Finally, it is the most hygienic method, which will allow you to cook your meat rare if you want.
 This is the method I will describe in the recipe.

 ### Making the patty